 Learn more about the Mavic Pro, our favorite drone on the market today.

 DJI’s Phantom drones have long been the iconic design and representation of the modern drone, more specifically, the modern quadcopter.
 There is a reason the Phantom drones have been so successful, they are good.
 The Phantom 3 and Phantom 4 are both roughly on par with the camera and in air capabilities of the Mavic Pro, they are simply larger machines that do not fold down as small for travel.

 The Phantom 4 Pro is a superb machine, if we continue to talk about the line, offering a superior camera and flight safety sensors.
 At $1499 – $1799, maybe not what you want for a beginning pilot.

 The Phantom 3 has been seen for as low as $400 brand new in the last few months.
 Unheard of not long ago.
 At this price, a beginning pilot can enjoy some of the basics of assisted flight along with respectable cameras for your aerial photography.

 We still would recommend the Mavic Pro over the Phantom 3 and Phantom 4, which is still about $1000, for it’s size and portability, But, you can’t go wrong with the Phantom line as far as a flying machine goes.

 To learn more about the Phantom 3, check out our full DJI Phantom 3 value piece.
-For the Phantom 4, to be fair, it is superseded by the Phantom 4 Pro, but we’ve got all that Phantom info over here.
+For the Phantom 4, to be fair, it is superseded by the Phantom 4 Pro and Phantom 4 Advanced, but we’ve got all that Phantom info over here.